sanity-io/sanity/packages/@sanity/block-tools/README.md

 ### ``getBlockContentFeatures(blockContentType)``

-Will return an object with the features enabled for the input block content type.
+Will return an object with the features enabled for the input block content type and an overview of types.

 ```js
 {